Milton Keynes and North Bucks

 • Nag's Head 30 High Street Milton Keynes MK14 5AX Telephone(01908) 607449

-A pretty thatched-roof pub, believed to date from the 18th century at the heart of Great Linford village.
+A pretty thatched-roof pub, believed to date from the 16th century at the heart of Great Linford village.
 It has two bars with low ceilings and exposed beams, giving it a cosy feel, especially when the log-burning stove is lit in the saloon bar.
 Freshly prepared food and a wide range of drinks including craft and traditional ales and guest beers sometimes from local breweries.
 Monthly quiz night and regular live music events.
 Newly refurbished large front and rear patio gardens with marquee at rear.
 On the doorstep of the Grand Union Canal and Linford Manor Park which is undergoing extensive renovations to restore its many historical features.
 Ever popular with ramblers, dog walkers and narrow-boaters as well as the local community.

 • New Bradwell Sports Association Bradwell Road Milton Keynes MK13 7AD Telephone(01908) 313835

 Clubhouse for both New Bradwell St Peter FC and New Bradwell Cricket Club.
 Venue is divided into three rooms.
 Regular live music and community events held.
-Membership only £5 pa.
+Membership only £7.50 pa.
 Rooms are available for hire.

 • New Inn 2 Bradwell Road Milton Keynes MK13 0EN Telephone(01908) 310155

 An old canal-side pub that retains many original features despite renovations in the 1970s.
-It has two rooms, but both are good sized and each is partially partitioned, giving a larget impression.
+It has two rooms, but both are good sized and each is partially partitioned, giving a larger impression.
 Three pumps in each bar - but only one set is actually used, to ensure the beer isn't too cold - usually two pumps are in use.
 The pub has lovely views from its front patio and garden across the canal to New Bradwell.
 It offers you very friendly service.

 • New Queen Victoria 42 Church Street Milton Keynes MK12 5JW Telephone(01908) 313838